Message from the Executive Director

 Welcome and Thank You

-On behalf of the staff, youth leaders, parent leaders, and Advisory Board members of InnerCity Struggle, I would like to welcome you to our New Website!
-This year we are very proud to be commemorating 17 years of Community Organizing in the Eastside by recognizing the achievements of InnerCity Struggle since 1994 in successfully building a community-led movement for social justice in the Eastside.
+¡Bienvenidos and Welcome!
+On behalf of the staff, youth and parent leaders, families and the Board of Directors of InnerCity Struggle, I would like to welcome you to our website!
+This year we are very proud to be commemorating 23 years of Community Organizing in the Eastside by recognizing the achievements of InnerCity Struggle since 1994 in successfully building a community-led movement for social justice in the Eastside.

 In 1994, InnerCity Struggle became an independent organization with the aim of building and promoting a safe, healthy and non-violent community in Boyle Heights and the entire Eastside.
 InnerCity Struggle began organizing working families in Boyle Heights on issues of education, immigration, violence prevention, and welfare policy reform.